Console Light Web Monitoring Panel#

 Traffic

-Traffic transferred from the cache, written to the cache, and returned bypassing the cache
+Traffic served from cache, written to cache, and returned bypassing the cache

 Hit ratio

-Cache hit ratio (traffic transferred from the cache to total volume) during the time window configured in settings
+Cache hit ratio (ratio of traffic served from cache to total volume)

-If sharding is enabled for a zone, it is labeled as a drop-down list that contains individual shards:
+If sharding is enabled for a zone, it is shown as a dropdown list that lists individual shards:

 Path